haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 			- Not sure if I want to do this, as it could cause shifts in the list
 		- A component owned
 		- No components owned
-- Adjust item prices to not be identical

 ## [[Feedback round 1]]